pedbrgs/PyCCEA/README.md

 ### About

-This repository contains the source codes of some Cooperative Co-Evolutionary Algorithms (CCEAs) implemented in Python.
+This repository will contain the source codes of some Cooperative Co-Evolutionary Algorithms (CCEAs) implemented in Python.